jarelllama/Scam-Blocklist/README.md

 New phishing domains are created daily, and unlike other sources that depend on manual reporting, [openSquat](https://github.com/atenreiro/opensquat) and [dnstwist](https://github.com/elceef/dnstwist) can effectively retrieve new phishing domains within days of their registration date.

-openSquat and dnstwist are both open-source tools for detecting common cybersquatting techniques like [Typosquatting](https://en.wikipedia.org/wiki/Typosquatting), [Doppelganger Domains](https://en.wikipedia.org/wiki/Doppelganger_domain), and [IDN Homograph Attacks](https://en.wikipedia.org/wiki/IDN_homograph_attack).
+openSquat and dnstwist are open-source tools for detecting common cybersquatting techniques like [Typosquatting](https://en.wikipedia.org/wiki/Typosquatting), [Doppelganger Domains](https://en.wikipedia.org/wiki/Doppelganger_domain), and [IDN Homograph Attacks](https://en.wikipedia.org/wiki/IDN_homograph_attack).
 By feeding these tools an actively updated newly registered domains (NRD) feed, they can programmatically retrieve new phishing domains with marginal false positives.

 #### Process